blakesmith/blakesmith.github.com/_posts/2009-10-06-git-migrating-a-directory-into-a-new-repository-with-history.markdown

 Next we need to remove 'src/mylib' out of big_project:

-### Step 3: Remove files and history from old repository
+### step 3: remove files and history from old repository

 cd back to your original project (big_project) and issue the following command: